 Each division or department is responsible for budgeting funds for the purchase and/or replacement of technology equipment.
-For assistance in the purchase/replacement, the Enterprise Support Services group of the Office of Information Technology (OIT) should be contacted for a site visit or to assist in providing technical specifications, recommendations, and quotes from qualified vendors.
+For assistance in the purchase/replacement, the Enterprise Support Services group of the Department of Information Technology should be contacted for a site visit or to assist in providing technical specifications, recommendations, and quotes from qualified vendors.
 A minimum of three (3) years warranty/maintenance support is required for all technology purchases.
-In the event a division or department fails to notify the Office of Information Technology regarding a technology purchase, OIT will not be responsible for providing services for non-supported or non-standard items.
+In the event a division or department fails to notify the DIT regarding a technology purchase, DIT will not be responsible for providing services for non-supported or non-standard items.